MartynRoberts/FrontEndDoc-JDSportsFashionPlc/README.md

 #### Spacing

-  - Use a single space between property and value (but no space between property and colon).
+  - Use no single space between property and value (and no space between property and colon).
+There should be no trailing final ;} too.
+See minification above too

     ```css
     /* bad */